0x80/typed-firestore-server/README.md

 /** Helps with writing transactions */
 await runTransaction(async (tx) => {
-  /** Get a document as part of a transaction */ const user = await getDocumentFromTransaction(tx, refs.users, "id123");
+  /** Get a document as part of a transaction */ const user = await getDocumentInTransaction(tx, refs.users, "id123");

   /**
    * In this case, the typed update function calls the transaction, and is